BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 	- [ ] _The Air of the Solstice_, a track intended to evoke feelings of adventure.
 Will be somewhat similar to _The Key_, except not.
 	- [ ] _The Peaceable Day_, a track intended to evoke that feeling you get when you're in a hard rain with no thunder on a very toned day.
 	- [ ] _The Island of Rocks_, a track intended to invoke a feeling of depression, sadness, and remorse.
 - [ ] A few songs which specifically play during combat, each named after a tool of combat.
-Deterimining what "during combat" means will be _extremely_ difficult, especially without angering everybody.
+Deterimning what "during combat" means will be _extremely_ difficult, especially without angering everybody.
 - [ ] Songs for bossfights, each one building on the last, and with each one named after the according boss.
 - [ ] A credits song, consisting of a medley of everything, and including most of the rest of the soundtrack.